hudmarc/FFO-FishNet-Floating-Origin/README.md

 Anything smaller than 4096 * 4096 meters (or whatever the `chunkSize` constant in the FOManager is set to) should work just fine with just one FOObserver component on it.
 Anything larger should probably be broken up into multiple sections with an FOObserver on each section.

-Things like small procedurally generated settlements should probably have an FOObserver placed on their root node so that the entire settlement syncs correctly and persists when players leave. (your mileage may vary though) Potentially you could have a settlement that generates dynamically, then despawns when the player goes out of range.
+Things like small procedurally generated settlements should probably have an FOObject placed on their root node so that the entire settlement syncs correctly and persists when players leave.
+Potentially you could have a settlement that generates dynamically, then despawns when the player goes out of range.
 Then when another player is in range, it could respawn procedurally (again)

-Essentially, if you want one instance and one instance only of a thing to exist at any particular time (like e.g. a persistent trading post/waypoint) you should have an FOObject component on it.
-I'm planning on adding something like a "do not destroy" component which would move objects with that component into stasis in a persistent scene instead of destroying them.
+Essentially, if you want one instance and one instance only of a thing to exist at any particular time (like e.g. a persistent trading post/waypoint) you should have an FOObject/FOObserver component on it.

 ### Network Manager